-- 1. The Governing Body establishes, in consultation with the Headteacher, staff, and parents, the policy for the promotion of good behaviour and keeps it under regular review.
-It ensures that it is communicated to pupils and parents, is non-discriminatory and that the school's expectations about pupil behaviour are clear.
+- 1. The Governing Body establishes, in consultation with the Headteacher, staff and parents, the policy for the promotion of good behaviour and keeps it under regular review.
+It ensures that it is communicated to pupils and parents, is non-discriminatory and the school's expectations about pupil behaviour are clear.
 Governors support the school in maintaining high standards of behaviour. - 3.
 The Headteacher is responsible for the school's policy and procedures and for its implementation and day-to-day management. - 4.
 All staff, including teachers, support staff and volunteers, are responsible for ensuring that the policy and procedures are followed, and consistently and fairly applied.
 The power to discipline pupils applies to all staff with responsibility for pupils.
 These staff have a key role in advising the Headteacher on the effectiveness of the policy and procedures.
 They also have responsibility, with the support of the school leadership team, for implementing the agreed policy and procedures consistently. - 5.
 The Governing Body, Headteacher and staff ensure there is no differential application of the policy and procedures on any grounds, particularly ethnic or national origin, culture, religion, gender, disability or sexuality.
-They also ensure that the concerns of pupils are listened to and appropriately addressed.
+They also ensure that the concerns of pupils are listened to and appropriately addressed. - 6.
+Parents and carers are expected to take responsibility for the behaviour of their daughter both inside and outside the school.
+They are encouraged to work in partnership with the school to assist

-Effective Date : 9 March 2017

-Last modified : 2 March 2017
+Effective Date: 2nd July 2020

+Last modified: 2nd July 2020

-Document no : SP 05.10/002
+Document no: SP 05.10.003

-Replaces Version : 28 June 2012
+Replaces Version: 9th March 2017

-Approved:
+Approved: Governors

-Governors - Curriculum & Pupil Welfare Committee 9/3/17 Page 4 of 12
+- Curriculum & Pupil

+Welfare Committee

+2nd July 2020

-- 6. Parents and carers are expected to take responsibility for the behaviour of their daughter both inside and outside the school.
-They are encouraged to work in partnership with the school to assist the school in maintaining high standards of behaviour and have the opportunity to raise with the school any issues arising from the operation of the policy. - 7.
-Students are expected to take responsibility for their own behaviour on or off the school site and are made fully aware of the school policy, procedure and expectations.
+the school in maintaining high standards of behaviour and have the opportunity to raise with the school any issues arising from the operation of the policy.

+- 7. Students are expected to take responsibility for their own behaviour on or off the school site and are made fully aware of the school policy, procedure and expectations.
 Students also have a responsibility to ensure that incidents of disruption, violence, bullying and any form of harassment are reported. - 8.
 Students who are (a) in school uniform and/or (b) travelling to or from school and/or (c) representing the school, are expected to behave responsibly and in a way that will not bring the school into disrepute.
 Failure to do so would be viewed as a breach of school rules and would be dealt with accordingly. - 9.
 Any misbehaviour, whether or not the conditions above apply, which could have repercussions for the orderly running of the school, which poses a threat to another pupil or member of public or could adversely affect the reputation of the school will also be dealt with by the school.
 If the behaviour is anti-social or criminal, the police will also be informed.
-In situations where misbehaviour may be linked to the pupil suffering, or be likely to suffer, significant harm, the school will act in accordance with the safeguarding policy.
+In situations where misbehaviour may be linked to the pupil suffering, or being likely to suffer, significant harm, the school will act in accordance with the safeguarding policy.